Pixel-perfect (integer) scaling via HDMI 1.x

-Fortunately, once the “Pixel perfect” value chosen, pixel-perfect scaling works (except for the issues listed above) regardless of whether the “Aspect Ratio” option is available for changing.
+Once “Aspect Ratio” is set to “Pixel perfect”, pixel-perfect scaling works regardless of whether the “Aspect Ratio” option is available for changing.

 During boot of a computer with a non-UEFI BIOS (“Award Modular BIOS v6.00PG” in my case) when using HDMI, scaling in “Pixel perfect” mode is apparently performed in two stages:

-- first, the original image is upscaled to an intermediate resolution;
+- the original image is upscaled to an intermediate resolution;

-- then that blurry image is upscaled pixel-perfectly with 2×2 square pixels.
+- that blurry image is upscaled pixel-perfectly with 2×2 square pixels.